Skip to main content

 These signs typically point toward an in-person evaluation with a orthopedic specialist.

-• Pain or stiffness in the orthopedic that lasts more than a few days
+• Pain or stiffness in the affected area that lasts more than a few days

 • Swelling, instability, or noticeable change in function